altanner/intro_to_CLI/06_further.md

 scp my_file user003@isambard.bris.ac.uk:~/my_folder
 ```

 which, while it looks more complex, is the same syntax as with `cp`.
-You specify what to copy, then where to copy it, using the address of the remote machine *a colon* `:` then the folder of where it is to go.
+You specify what to copy, then where to copy it, using the address of the remote machine **then a colon** `:` then the folder of where it is to go.
 To send something to your home folder, you can just leave it blank (but include the colon):

 ```
 scp file_i_am_sending user003@isambard.bris.ac.uk: